hiyama341/teemi/README.rst

 - `A Quick Guide to Creating a Combinatorial Library`_
 - `A Quick Guide to making a CRISPR plasmid with USER cloning (for the beginner)`_

-Our pre-print `"Literate programming for iterative design-build-test-learn cycles in bioengineering" <https://www.biorxiv.org/content/10.1101/2023.06.18.545451v1>`__ is out now.
+teemi has been published in PLOS COMPUTATIONAL BIOLOGY: `"teemi: An open-source literate programming approach for iterative design-build-test-learn cycles in bioengineering" <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011929>`__
 Please cite it if you've used teemi in a scientific publication.

 .. summary-end